 Revision knee replacement

-Our surgical team is well-known in the Boston area for their expertise in performing joint replacement revisions and joint replacements for patients with complex medical histories.
+Our surgical team is well-known in the Boston area for their expertise in performing joint replacement revisions of the knee and hip and joint replacements for patients with complex medical histories.
 Knee replacement revision surgery is recommended for artificial knee joints that have been damaged over time due to an infection, or due to normal wear and tear of the prosthetic hip.
 Revision surgery helps to correct these issues so that the knee can function normally again.

 Arthroscopic procedures are minimally invasive surgeries, which can preserve more natural bone and tissue and requires smaller incisions.